Problem

 Keep the same car, route, assists, device, and weather while testing one change at a time.

-Route unresolved questions into How to fix low FPS and stutter in Forza Horizon 6, Forza Horizon 6 controller not working checklist, Forza Horizon 6 wheel not working checklist.
+Route unresolved questions into the next-read set below: How to fix low FPS and stutter in Forza Horizon 6, controller not working checklist, wheel not working checklist, Best PC graphics settings for Forza Horizon 6.

 A car that reacts late may be suffering from inconsistent frame delivery rather than a bad setup.
 Stabilize FPS before changing alignment or differential settings.